Medicare Champion, licensed insurance agents are open M - F 8 am - 5:30 pm ET.

 Yes, you can have both employer insurance and Medicare, but it depends on the size of the company you or your spouse work for:

 If you have a COBRA plan, you should start Medicare at 65.
 COBRA is temporary and can be expensive.
 Once you’re eligible for Medicare, COBRA becomes secondary.
-Not enrolling in Medicare at 65 may result in lifelong penalties and delayed enrollment.

 If you have TRICARE, you should enroll in Medicare at 65.
 TRICARE becomes secondary once you’re eligible for Medicare.
 This applies to military personnel and their families.